JackLabukas/Music-Search-Engine/README.md

 Following their search input: <br/>

 Spotify API Returns:
- * Displays an image of the artist/band
+ * An image of the artist/band
- * Displays the artist/band name & top Spotify playlist
+ * The artist/band name & top Spotify playlist
- * Presents names & images of the artist/band's - top 8 albums
+ * Names & images of the artist/band's top 8 albums
- * Presents names & images of the artist/band's - top 8 tracks
+ * Names & images of the artist/band's top 8 tracks
- * Presents the top 8 related artist/bands buttons - when clicked, these navigate to the respective artist/band's page.
+ * The top 8 related artist/bands in button form & when clicked - navigate to the respective artist/band's page

-Microsoft Bing API Returns:
+Microsoft Bing API:
- * The page background updates & displays an image of the artist/band
+ * Updates the page background to display an image of the artist/band

 Local Storage Persists: